abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

 Your contributions are invaluable!
-We warmly encourage you to share information about your customer projects, integrations, workshops, or open-source projects here to showcase the diverse ways abap2UI5 is being used and inspire others to join the community.
+We warmly invite you to share details about your customer projects, integrations, workshops, or open-source projects here to showcase the diverse ways abap2UI5 is being used and inspire others to join the community.

 ### Customer Projects
 Is your company using abap2UI5? <br>